Landmine Press: Muscle Worked, Benefits, Form

 Landmine Press Variations

-We highly recommend you try the landmine press variations for an intense workout that will work your upper body harder and recruit your core and lower body muscles more.
+We highly recommend you try the landmine press variations for an intense workout that will work your upper body harder and recruit your core more.

 Here are five variations of the Landmine Press that coaches and athletes can incorporate into their workouts to enhance muscle mass and functional fitness.